How-To Get Defined Curls

 First, pull the brush through a section of hair several times (or until it’s absolutely tangle-free).
 On the final stroke pull the brush down slowly, turning it outwards as it combs through the hair, almost as if your wrapping the section around the back of the brush.
-Make sure to follow all the way through to the ends of your hair, allowing the curls to spring up out of the brush on their own.
+It's important to find a brush that is gentle and won't snag on your curls be cause you'll need to follow all the way through to the ends of your hair, allowing the curls to spring up out of the brush on their own.

 Check out this vid from @kraziicurls to see how she uses her brush (plus a lil' finger coiling action) to get her curls poppin'.